mnemnion/JLpeg.jl/Plans.md

 TL;DR the way forward is to identify the **function** of the various optimizations, and their results, and only the implement them in the JLpeg context.

+#### On Choice

+The algorithm does one section of a choice at a time, making sure that a) the choice is headfailing and b) the choice has a firstset which is disjoint from all the others.
+If only a) is true, we get a TestSet/TestChar, then a Choice, an Any (to soak up our match), the body, the Commit.
+If a) and b) are true, we get the testchar with a jump to the next option, because we don't have to backtrack: once we're in the money, we have to succeed or fail.

+Note (this being the thing I finally figure out) that since choice is ordered, we only have to check each subsequent choice against the remaining headsets.
+So if '1' is the leadset for choices 1 and 3, 1 has to be choice/commit, but 3 can be test/jump.

 ### Capture closing